SESAME-Synchrotron/HESEBScanTool/docs/source/install.rst

 Anas to add text here.

-Clone and run the scanning tool:
+Clone and run the scanning tool
 --------------------------------

 .. note:: Make sure that the python environment is activated before proceeding with this section